poissonconsulting/ypr/README.md

 recruit methods (Walters and Martell 2004).

-The yield can be based on the number of fish caught (or harvested) or biomass caught (or harvested) for all fish or just large (trophy) individuals.
+The yield can be based on the number of fish caught (or harvested) or biomass for all fish or just large (trophy) individuals.

 The key life history parameters are